Second Tasmanian Stimulus Package - Business

 - The three month waiver of payroll tax for all Tasmanian businesses with a payroll of up to $5 million which are impacted by COVID-19 will be extended to ensure that these businesses also pay no payroll tax for the entire 2019-20 year.

-Tasmanian State Revenue Office is expected to release more information shortly.
+Tasmanian State Revenue Office has released more information.

 Waiver of fees and taxes